Who was Ray Kroc?

-Raymond Albert Kroc was an amazing entrepreneur who built the McDonald’s franchise.
-By the time of his death, in 1984, he had helped McDonald’s become the world’s largest restaurant franchise.
-He was a real pioneer of the fast-food industry.
-And he was one of the most successful businessmen in the world.
+McDonald’s founder, Ray Kroc, was a genius, who by the time of his death in 1984, had helped McDonald’s become the world’s largest restaurant franchise.
+And at the time, he was one of the most successful businessmen in the world.
+Wait until you see what Ray Kroc’s net worth was.

-Raymond Albert Kroc knew he was on to something (in 1954) after seeing the McDonald brothers’ amazing hamburger restaurant in action.
+Without a doubt, Raymond Albert Kroc knew he was onto something after seeing the McDonald brothers’ amazing hamburger restaurant in action.
 In Ray’s case, he was definitely at the right place at the right time.
-Let’s meet Ray.
+The time?

-The McDonald’s franchise empire wouldn’t be the dominant force it is today, either.
-Ray was the man.
-In so many ways.
-His vision for franchising has impacted so many people and so many franchise concepts over the years.
+Additionally, the McDonald’s franchise empire wouldn’t be the dominant force it is today, without Kroc’s vision.
+Ray was the man…in so many ways.
+His vision for franchising has impacted many people and many franchise concepts over the years.
 And, still does.

 It just so happens that I wrote about McDonald’s founder, Ray Kroc, in my book, Become A Franchise Owner!
 The following is an excerpt from Chapter 2.

-“Born in 1902, Ray Kroc was a sales guy with incredible vision.
+“Born in 1902, Ray Kroc, McDonald’s creator, was a sales guy with incredible vision.
 He started out selling milkshake mixing equipment, and even mortgaged his home to become a distributor of the ‘Multi-Mixer’ – a hot product during that time that could make five milk shakes at the same time.
 Ray traveled all over the country, meeting entrepreneurs in the food industry and selling them his products.

 During his travels, he had heard about two brothers from California named Dick and Mac McDonald.
 The McDonalds owned a very busy hamburger stand at which they were using eight of Roy’ milkshake mixing machines — simultaneously.
 Ray drove to California, since he had to see this for himself.
 What he observed there was an assembly line-like system being used in – of all places -a restaurant!
 The McDonald brothers appeared to have this procedure of theirs down to a science.